fjsousa/cudaFGM/Readme.md

 ## fireLib

+The CUDA implementation of the FGM is published in a [scientific paper](http://www.sciencedirect.com/science/article/pii/S1364815212001867)

 firelib is used to create most of the fire properties.
 Main firelib funcions used are "Fire_FuelCatalogCreateStandard" to create the fire catalog, "Fire_SpreadNoWindNoSlope" and "Fire_SpreadWindSlopeMax" are